verbb/formie/docs/fields/address.md

 - **Default country (Google Places)** - Bias Google Places suggestions toward a selected country, similar to the Phone field.
 - **Current location** - Allow location-based lookup when the selected provider supports it.
 - **Country handling** - Restrict or preselect countries when the form should only accept certain regions.
+- **State / Province input mode** - Choose **Text** or **Dropdown when available** on the State / Province sub-field.
+  - **Text** — always renders a plain text input.
+  - **Dropdown when available** — loads subdivisions for the selected country via Formie’s browser assets.
+- **Hide When Not Used** — hides the state/province field until a country is selected, and hides it again for countries that do not use administrative areas in their address format.
+- **Use Searchable Dropdown** — when subdivision data is available, enhances the state/province control with type-to-filter behaviour (recommended for long lists such as US states).
+- **Use Datalist Suggestions** — only applies when subdivision data is unavailable and the field falls back to a text input.
+- **Option Label** and **Option Value** — choose whether subdivision options use full names or short codes.

+Place **Country** before **State / Province** in the sub-field layout when using **Dropdown when available**.
+New Address fields default to this order.

+While subdivisions load, the country field shows a loading indicator and the state column shows a skeleton placeholder so the layout does not jump.
+Password managers and browser autofill target a persistent hidden `address-level1` input; Formie reconciles that value onto the visible control once subdivision data is ready.

 ## Submitted value